intel-analytics/ipex-llm/python/llm/example/CPU/vLLM-Serving/README.md

 This example demonstrates how to serving a llama2-7b model using BigDL-LLM 4 bits optimizations with xeon CPUs with adapted vLLM.

+The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm).

 ## Example: Serving llama2-7b using Xeon CPU